Bradshaw/spaceshipsin.space/sources/markdown/out/rad-brats/index.md

 ## Vibes
 Colourful post-apocalypse.
 Riding the edge between gross-out and funny.
 50/50 mix of medieval fantasy and post-collapse sci-fi.

-Räd Borg takes place on the Wilderas continent on planet Meer.
+Rad Brats takes place on the Wilderas continent on planet Meer.
 It is known that other continents lie somewhere across the gunky seas, beyond the glowing fog, but their names have been lost to time and war, as has most Wilderan and Meeran history.

 Wilderas is mostly composed of feudal-like fiefdoms ruled over by monarchs, barons, and counts.
 The rulers are sometimes evil, sometimes arguably benevolent, and seemingly always on the precipice of going to war.